 No hidden fees · HIPAA secure · Pay only if approved.

 The ESA space attracts scams.
-Here is how Wisconsin renters can spot the red flags and avoid wasting money.
+Here’s how Wisconsin renters can spot the red flags and avoid wasting money.

 Provide comfort and companionship and help ease symptoms of anxiety, depression, trauma, and more.
 No special training is required.
 Protected for housing under the Fair Housing Act with a valid letter from a licensed provider — no public-access or air-travel rights.